 Aim of the Research

-The research team formed by BICEPS and SSE Riga researchers is working on a three-year project and the research has a dual approach; it simultaneously looks at the present and the future:
+The research team formed by BICEPS and SSE Riga researchers is working on a four-year project and the research has a dual approach; it simultaneously looks at the present and the future:

 - A forward-looking approach with respect to migration focuses on studying the youth population after secondary education.
 The largest Latvian survey of high school graduates asks soon-to-be graduates about their plans and expectations about career and mobility and follows their journey in the years after graduation.